bridgecrewio/ansible-aws-bridgecrew-read-only/README.md

 # Role

-Creates an IAM Role and then Publishes a message onto an SNS topic.
+Creates an IAM Role and then Publishes a message onto a Bridgecrew SNS topic.

 This Ansible playbook is designed to pick up values from an inventory.
 In the "default" inventory, change the values for the **org_name**